customgento/docs/pages/mass-update-tier-prices-m2.md

 7. `bin/magento cache:flush`

 ## Configuration
+Conveniently, the extension is enabled by default.
+No configurations needed.

 ## Troubleshooting - I installed the extension, but it does not work
 1. Do you use the latest version of the extension?